JohnyWander/InternetExplorerEnabler/README.md

 You can't do it because microsoft decided that opening IE should start Edge?

-Here's simple fix that stops this from happening by revoking "Run" permissions(All users) from Edge files responsible for this behaviour. - ie_to_edge_bho.dll<br>
+Here's simple fix that stops this from happening by revoking "Run" permissions(All users) from Edge files responsible for this behaviour. - <br>
+ie_to_edge_bho.dll<br>
 ie_to_edge_bho_64.dll<br>
 ie_to_edge_stub.exe<br>